anara-analytics/sme-sku-profitability-decision-system/README.md

 The solution integrates SQL, Excel, and Power BI to build a multi-layered analytics system that supports SKU-level profitability evaluation and structured business decision-making.

+## Repository Note

+Due to GitHub file size limitations, the complete dataset used for this project is not included in this repository.
+The database schema, SQL scripts, analytical workflows, financial modeling, and Power BI dashboards were developed using the complete dataset.
+This repository demonstrates the project's architecture, methodology, and decision-support framework.

 ---

 ## Business Problem